Once you’ve booked your Kilimanjaro climb, if not sooner, it is important that you take these steps:

 It is never too soon to start your training.

 Organizing your gear can be a very time-consuming process.
 It is best to review our recommended packing list and start thinking about how to organize any missing items as soon as you’ve booked your climb.
-Most gear can be rented locally, which is a cost-effective and environmentally friendlier alternative to buying new gear.
+Most gear can be rented locally in Tanzania (except for cross-over climbs starting in Nairobi), which is a cost-effective and environmentally friendlier alternative to buying new gear.
 Please check with us for a full list of items available locally.

 Please carefully read our pre-climb briefing.
 Your local Tour Operator may also provide you with their own pre-climb briefing.
 Please carefully also read their documents.
 If in doubt about any information, please don’t hesitate to contact us.